Landmine Shoulder Press: Muscle Worked, Benefits, Form

 2. Side To Side Landmine Shoulder Press

-The side to side landmine shoulder press aka Kneeling alternate landmine press is a fantastic exercise for your chest, but it is also going to work your front delts and triceps too.
+The side to side landmine shoulder press aka Kneeling alternate landmine press is a fantastic exercise for your chest, but it will also work your front delts and triceps too.

 It’s somewhat similar to an incline press in that regard, as you are pressing up at an angle.